Dipendra2003/Farmlink-AI/README.md

 - Google Gemini API for AI capabilities
 - Agmarknet (data.gov.in) for agricultural data
 - Razorpay for payment processing
-- Render for hosting platform
+- Vercel for hosting platform
 - Bootstrap team for UI framework
 - Flask community for excellent documentation